Kate Kennedy Reinemund - Executive Director

 Jen Rhodes oversees Constellation’s process for possible early childhood philanthropic investments, which includes managing the pipeline process of identifying, vetting, and prioritizing possible investments and performing due diligence on applications.
 Jen is also responsible for management of contracts, reporting and metrics for all grant applicants.
 Jen also manages the website and member communications, and provides operational and event management support.
-As a Denver native, she is thrilled to serve Constellation’s members to improve the lives and development of Colorado’s infants and children.
+Having grown up in Denver, she is thrilled to serve Constellation’s members to improve the lives and development of Colorado’s infants and children.

 Prior to Constellation, Jen spent three years with the American Academy of Pediatrics (AAP) in Chicago, where she provided support to international pediatric programmatic efforts including vaccine advocacy, newborn and child survival, and non-communicable diseases.
 Prior to joining the AAP, Jen worked at the Greater Chicago Food Depository, where she worked to advocate for the strengthening of school-based federal child nutrition programs.

 Jen received her Bachelor of Science in Psychology from Colorado State University and Master of Public Health in Policy and Advocacy from Loyola University of Chicago.
-Her professional interests include behavioral and environmental determinants of health for children, specifically for nutrition, mental health and physical activity.
+Her professional interests revolve mostly around health equity and ending disparities across early childhood systems for children of color.